dkarthe/webjeda-blog/_posts/2016-02-02-how-to-compress-html-in-jekyll.md

 ## How to minify Jekyll html?

 So far in my tutorials, I have never used command line interface.
 Not that I hate it but I think it's difficult for beginners to comprehend.
-Likewise you can minify html using ```Grunt``` or ```Gulp``` task runners but for a beginner they might seem alien technologies.
+Likewise, you can minify html using ```Grunt``` or ```Gulp``` task runners but for a beginner they might seem alien technologies.
 And when we are using an automatic minifier that takes care of everything then why do we need a task runner?!
 And also I prefer solutions that does not involve plugins.

 Now to minify Jekyll blog,